-Capital (in Euros) Reserves and retained earnings brought forward % interest alue of es held Euros) and security Turnover excluding tax Dividends booked during the year Gross Net GenSight Biologics Inc. 0.45 - 100% 0.45 0.45 888 - - (259) -
+Capital (in Euros) Reserves and retained earnings brought % interest alue of es held Euros) Loans and advances granted not vet refunded Guarantees and security granted Turnover excluding tax Net income in last year (in KEuros) Dividends booked during the year forward Gross Net (in KEuros) granteu (III IXLUI OS) yeai GenSight Biologics Inc. 0.45 100% 0.45 0.45 888 (259)

-The capital reserves and retained earnings have been translated into thousands of euros on the basis of yearend exchanges rates, while profits and losses have been translated at average rate.
+The capital reserves and retained earnings have been translated into thousands of euros on the basis of year-end exchanges rates, while profits and losses have been translated at average rate.